SCHOOL NUTRITION EQUITY

 HOW CAN SCHOOL MEALS HELP?

 For many students, school is the place where a majority of their daily calories are consumed.
-Recent research shows that schools are where American kids eat the healthiest and are one of few places where food consumption is equitable by income, race/ethnicity, and education.
+Research shows that schools are where American kids eat the healthiest and are one of few places where food consumption is equitable by income, race/ethnicity, and education.
 Tackling hunger in the community helps meet the basic needs of students, in turn helping them succeed in the classroom.

 MAPPING SCHOOL NUTRITION EQUITY